Automattic: History

 In 2017, Automattic announced that it would close its San Francisco office, which had served as an optional co-working space for its employees, alongside similar spaces near Portland, Maine and in Cape Town, South Africa.

 Automattic acquired Atavist Magazine in 2018.
 The following year, it raised $300 million in a Series D funding round led by Salesforce Ventures in 2019, giving it a $3 billion valuation.
 The 2019 round of funding brought the total amount raised by Automattic to more than $600 million since its founding.
 Verizon sold Tumblr to Automattic in August 2019 for approximately $3 million.
 As part of the acquisition, Automattic retained approximately 200 Tumblr staffers.
 The same year, Google and Automattic partnered to create Newspack, a publishing platform for local news organizations.
 Google, the Lenfest Institute for Journalism, the Knight Foundation, and Civil Media invested $2.2 million in the project.

 The COVID-19 pandemic boosted Automattic's growth as more businesses moved online.
 In August 2020, Automattic released P2, a collaboration platform with a blog-like interface, designed for asynchronous distributed teams.
 That year, Automattic had approximately 1,200 employees.
 By 2021, Automattic's valuation reached $7.5 billion.
 At the time, the WordPress open-source software was powering 28 million websites, or 40 percent of all websites on the Internet that used a content management system (CMS).
 Automattic acquired the journaling app Day One and Frontity, a React framework for WordPress website development, and podcast streaming service Pocket Casts in July 2021.
 The following year, it acquired Parse.ly in its largest deal to date.
 The company launched the Jetpack AI Assistant for WordPress in 2023.

 Automattic acquired multiservice messaging apps Texts in 2023.
 The company purchased messaging app Beeper, grammar checking tool Harper, and WordPress artificial intelligence plugin maker WPAI in 2024.
 Automattic was included in the 2024 Forbes Cloud 100 list.
 In February 2024, it was reported that the company would begin selling user data from Tumblr and WordPress.com to Midjourney and OpenAI.

 On April 2, 2025, the company announced a restructuring that resulted in the layoff of 16% of its workforce, or 281 positions.

+WordPress.com is Automattic's managed WordPress hosting platform.
+It provides hosting, software updates, backups, and support.
+It also provides various hosting plans and supports a range of website types, including blogs, business websites, portfolios, membership sites, and online stores.
+As of 2025, WordPress.com provides developer features such as SSH, SFTP, WP-CLI, and GitHub integration.

+On September 9, 2026, Automattic's board of directors put Mullenweg on a paid leave of absence.
+The board named Automattic's chief financial officer, Mark Davies, as interim CEO.
+Two days later, Mullenweg announced on a company-wide message board that he was once again "in control of Automattic."
+Automattic later confirmed his return as CEO.